Mozambique Safety Guide

 Watch out for these common tourist scams.

-Fake Police Checkpoints
+Fake Police Checkpoint

 Safety Tips